Bills Digest No. 23, 2024-25

 Transparency–acquisitions register

-Proposed section 51ABZZH of the CCA requires the ACCC to establish the acquisitions register.
+Proposed section 51ABZZH of the CCA requires the ACCC to establish the acquisitions register that is made available to the public online.
 The register must include, for each notified acquisition:

 • the details of each notification of the acquisition